-To compare the pharmacokinetics, safety and tolerability of M207 3.8 mg worn for 30 minutes on the upper arm to M207 3.8 mg worn for 1 hour on the upper arm.
+To compare the pharmacokinetics, safety and tolerability of M207 3.8 mg Treatment A to M207 3.8 mg Treatment B to M207 3.8 mg Treatment C, each worn for 30 minutes on the upper arm.

-To compare the pharmacokinetics, safety and tolerability of M207 3.8 mg to intranasal zolmitriptan 2.5 mg.
+To compare the pharmacokinetics, safety and tolerability of these three formulations of M207 3.8 mg to Treatment D intranasal zolmitriptan 2.5 mg.